tuennes/annex-ventilation-controller/README.md

-# Summerhouse Ventilation Controller for Shelly Plug S Plus
+# Summerhouse Ventilation Controller for Shelly Plug S

 This repository contains a Shelly script for a summerhouse ventilation controller.
-It is an adapted version of an existing approach and is intended for a small detached annex equipped with two BLE sensors, one inside and one outside.
+It is intended for a small detached annex equipped with two BLE sensors, one inside and one outside.

 ## Origin of the Code